jeremyknight-me/site/posts/2020/2020-06-30-what-tools-do-i-use-june-2020-edition.md

 <h3>Collaboration</h3>

-I currently work on a distributed team so having effective tools in place for collaboration and communication is a must.
+I currently work on a hybrid team (some days in office and some days WFH) so having effective tools in place for collaboration and communication is a must.

 For task and backlog tracking, I use Azure DevOps at work and GitHub for other development projects.